LinkedEarth/PaleoBooks/README.md

 If you want to give us a shoutout, we're [social](https://twitter.com/Linked_Earth)!

-## Pyleoclim

-[Pyleoclim](https://pyleoclim-util.readthedocs.io/en/master/) is a Python package geared towards timeseries analysis of time-uncertain data.

-The package can (but do not necessarily have to) directly work with data in the Linked Paleo Data ([LiPD](https://lipd.net)) format.
-The advantage of working with that format is that the code contains automated data transformation, making working with paleoclimate data easier and faster.

 ## License

 All notebooks herein are provided under an [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) license.